Riyadh, Saudi Arabia

 Going from vicariously living out his WWE Superstar aspirations through pixelated Create-a-Wrestler fantasy to winning the largest Battle Royal in WWE history at Super ShowDown isn’t just a sweet coming-of-age journey, but a testament to Mansoor’s unshakable drive.
 As WWE’s first Saudi Arabian-born Superstar, the scrappy 6-foot, 190-pounder spent much of his blossoming career proving his worth against anyone who crossed his path.

 In the wake of his arrival, the head-turning Superstar notched an impressive stretch, enthralling the WWE Universe with his unrelenting passion and incredible grit.
 These key elements would see his stock rise tenfold at WWE Super ShowDown, where he outlasted a massive lineup of 50 other Superstars to win the blockbuster 51-Man Battle Royal.
-And when WWE returned to Mansoor's home country for WWE Crown Jewel, Mansoor defeated Cesaro in an edge-of-your-seat thriller.
+And in WWE's subsequent returns to his home country, Mansoor has posted wins over Cesaro and Dolph Ziggler in a pair of edge-of-your-seat thrillers.
+And on 205 Live, Mansoor has racked up impressive victories against the likes of The Brian Kendrick and Ashante Adonis.
 As he continues to go the distance, one thing is for certain: En route to the top of the black-and-gold brand, Mansoor is out to turn his story into history.